Dora Carrington: Career and personal life

 Carrington was not a member of the Bloomsbury Group, though she was closely associated with Bloomsbury and, more generally, with "Bohemian" attitudes, through her long relationship with the homosexual writer Lytton Strachey, whom she first met in 1916.
-Distinguished by her cropped pageboy hair style (before it was fashionable) and somewhat androgynous appearance, she was troubled by her sexuality; she is known to have had an affair with Henrietta Bingham.
-She also had a significant relationship with the writer Gerald Brenan.
+Distinguished by her cropped pageboy hair style (before it was fashionable) and somewhat androgynous appearance, she was troubled by her sexuality; she is believed by some to have had an affair with Henrietta Bingham.
+She also had a romantic relationship with the writer Gerald Brenan.

 In June 1918, Virginia Woolf wrote of Carrington in her diary: "She is odd from her mixture of impulse & self consciousness.
-I wonder sometimes what she’s at: so eager to please, conciliatory, restless, & active....
-[B]ut she is such a bustling eager creature, so red & solid, & at the same time inquisitive, that one can’t help liking her."
-Carrington first set up house with Lytton Strachey in November 1917, when they moved together to Tidmarsh Mill House, near Pangbourne, Berkshire.
+I wonder sometimes what she's at: so eager to please, conciliatory, restless, & active....
+[B]ut she is such a bustling eager creature, so red & solid, & at the same time inquisitive, that one can't help liking her."
+Carrington first lived with Lytton Strachey in November 1917, when they moved together to Tidmarsh Mill House, near Pangbourne, Berkshire.
 Carrington met Ralph Partridge, an Oxford friend of her younger brother Noel, in 1918.
 Partridge fell in love with Carrington and eventually, in 1921, Carrington agreed to marry him, not for love but to hold the ménage à trois together.
 Strachey paid for the wedding, and accompanied the couple on their honeymoon in Venice.
 The three moved to Ham Spray House in Wiltshire in 1924; the house had been purchased by Strachey in the name of Partridge.